 Stuff the glow stick inside one of the plastic eggs, and shut it firmly.

 Seal the egg with a little sellotape to keep it closed.

 Repeat until you have run out of eggs or glowsticks.

 Hide the eggs around the room, then turn off the light and have fun finding them!

 NOTES: To get a good assortment of different coloured glowing eggs, I matched the colour glow sticks to the egg colour when possible, which made the colours more vivid.

 I found the larger sized plastic eggs in Sainsbury's, but most supermarkets sell them - I've seen similar in Tesco & Asda.
 I found the glowsticks in the pound shop - a pack of 20 for £1.

-I hope you enjoyed this fun Easter activity, please pin it if you did!
-You’ll find loads more fun Easter ideas for kids in the Easter section here on the Eats Amazing website, with lots of healthy Easter food ideas and some yummy treats too.
-You’ll also find tons of fun Easter ideas from around the web over on my Easter Pinterest board, so do pop over there and if you like what you see, why not follow me too, for fun ideas all the year around!
+You'll find loads more fun Easter ideas for kids in the Easter section here on the Eats Amazing website, with lots of healthy Easter food ideas and some yummy treats too.
+You'll also find tons of fun Easter ideas from around the web over on my Easter Pinterest board, so do pop over there and if you like what you see, why not follow me too, for fun ideas all the year around!